IN-SITU RAFT FORMING SYSTEM: A REVIEWHTML Full Text

 |Blood flow (L/min)||0.15||1.0||0.02||-|

-Gastrointestinal Transit Time: Food content remains in each segment of the gastrointestinal tract for different periods of time.
+Gastrointestinal Transit Time: Food content remains in each segment of the gastrointestinal tract for different periods.
 The time a dosage form takes to traverse the stomach is usually termed the ‘gastric emptying rate’ Table 2.
-Since most of the drugs are absorbed from the upper part of intestine, the total effective time for the drug absorption is 3-8 hrs 24.
+Since most of the drugs are absorbed from the upper part of the intestine, the total effective time for the drug absorption is 3-8 h 24.

 TABLE 2: TRANSIT TIME OF FOOD IN EACH SEGMENT OF THE GASTROINTESTINAL TRACT 24

 |Jejunum and ileum||3 h ± 1.5 h||4 h ± 1.5 h|